 Weinberg Center for Balanced Living

-Weinberg Center for Balanced Living (WCBL) is known on the Lower East Side as a vibrant and active senior center.
-Our offerings reflect the diverse interests of Baby Boomers, group exercise, arts and education, advocacy and social events, as well as fresh Kosher breakfast and lunch are all available Monday through Friday.
+Weinberg Center for Balanced Living (WCBL) is known on the Lower East Side as a vibrant and active older adult center.
+WCBL’s offerings reflect the diverse interests of older New Yorkers.
+Every weekday, from 9:00 AM – 5:00 PM, WCBL provides group exercise, arts and education classes, advocacy and social events, as well as fresh Kosher meals.
+Please click on the links above to access our current program schedule and menus.

 WCBL Membership